 To reduce our EUI, Argonne implements a number of energy-efficiency strategies and technologies throughout the campus, including:

 - ENERGY STAR-certified and FEMP-designated equipment and electronics

 - Waste heat recovery

 - Enable power management setting to shut-down electronics when not in use

-Our Retro-Commissioning (RCx) Program works to identify and implement energy efficiency improvements beyond lighting and other “low-hanging fruit”.
-The process identifies, investigates and executes operational and maintenance improvements within existing buildings.
-A building’s energy-using systems, such as the heating, ventilation and air conditioning (HVAC) equipment, are evaluated, tested, and optimized are evaluated, tested and optimized on the basis of best practices developed by universities, federal agencies, national laboratories, and hospitals under the U.S. Department of Energy’s Smart Labs Accelerator Program.
+Our Smart Labs Programs seeks to optimize laboratory facilities to improve energy efficiency, provide safe ventilation levels, and enhance operations.
+The process identifies, investigates, and executes operational, safety, and maintenance improvements within existing buildings.
+A building’s key systems, such as the heating, ventilation and air conditioning (HVAC) equipment, and exposure control devices, are evaluated, tested, and optimized are evaluated, tested and optimized on the basis of best practices developed by universities, federal agencies, national laboratories, and hospitals under the U.S. Department of Energy’s Smart Labs Accelerator Program.

 Clean & Renewable Energy